nlasheras/aoc-2022/README.md

 ### Day 2

 Second day I started with a quick and dirty solution without any kind of Rust idiom.
 In the afternoon I had some free time that I used to clean the solution a bit and I used the `match` expressions quite extensively.
 Also I used a bit of time on figuring out how to debug from VSCode (using [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb)).

+### Day 3

+Nothing big today.
+For my first implementation I relied on `BTreeSet` to perform the intersection of the rucksacks.
+Then when cleaning the code I saw that the input wasn't that big and doing the vector intersection is faster and the code looks a bit cleaner.
+This has been a good exercise to play around with functional programming and understanding when to use `cloned` to avoid having to perform an extra `map` to dereference all the elements.